Parent Packet 2022-2023

 - CEP eliminates having to give a student an alternate meal because the meal balance has exceeded the limit and/or the student cannot pay.

-15.3 Athletics (6th-12th grades) - Athletic programs will be available for 21-22 school year.
+15.3 Athletics (6th-12th grades) - Athletic programs will be available for the 22-23 school year.
 All athletic forms must be filled out in order to practice and participate in sports.
-Cost = $85/6-8th grade, $100/9-12th grade.
+Athletic Fees= $85 per year 6-8th grade, $100 per year 9-12th grade.
 This is a one-time yearly fee and includes uniform and participation for as many sports as the student participates in, for the entire school year.

 - Payment for Athletic Fees: Click here to pay athletic fees by credit card through MySchoolBucks Secure Online Shopping Cart.